Seattle

 Food & Dining

-Seafood: Elliott's Oyster House (waterfront), The Walrus and the Carpenter (Ballard), Taylor Shellfish Farms (multiple locations).
+**Seafood:** Elliott's Oyster House (waterfront), The Walrus and the Carpenter (Ballard, the best oyster bar in the city), Taylor Shellfish Farms (multiple locations, no-frills shucking counter), Westward (north Lake Union, waterfront).

-Asian Cuisine: Maneki (oldest sushi restaurant in Seattle), Din Tai Fung for soup dumplings, Tamarind Tree for Vietnamese.
+**Asian Cuisine:** Maneki (the oldest sushi restaurant in Seattle, Chinatown-International District), Din Tai Fung (multiple locations, soup dumplings), Tamarind Tree (Vietnamese, Chinatown-ID), Phở Bắc Súp Shop, Musashi's (Wallingford, sushi).

 Getting Around